ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-11-15-splitting-user-stories.md

 categories: thoughts
 abstract:  A User Story can cover vast amounts of functionality with a single sentence, which requires a team many weeks or even months of work to get it done (often called epic).
 Splitting such stories into pieces which are valuable for users and still deliverable within a Sprint is challenging for many teams.
 However, there are good reasons why you should do it.
 ---
 User Stories are short and simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 It´s called User Story because you put the user into focus.
 Therefore a User Story should lead to a product increment that can be seen valuable from the user- or business perspective.

-- **Contents**
+Contents:

 - [The advantage of splitting](#the-advantage-of-splitting)
 - [JIRA is time-consuming for splitting](#jira-is-time-consuming-for-splitting)
 - [Layers](#layers)
 - [Patterns](#patterns)
 - [Concerns](#concerns)
-{:.toc}

-# The advantage of splitting
+## The advantage of splitting

 A User Story can cover vast amounts of functionality with a single sentence, which requires a team many weeks or even months of work to get it done (often called epic).
 Splitting such stories into pieces which are valuable for users and still deliverable within a Sprint is challenging for many teams.
 However, there are good reasons why you should do it: